Memorials of Distinction logo and home linkMemorials of Distinction logo and home link sales@memorialsofdistinction.co.uk 01582 249990 Show search

 What does UK law say about pet burial?

-Under legislation last updated in 2013, you are permitted to bury animals within the grounds of your own home, subject to certain conditions:
+Under UK law legislation last updated in 2013, you are permitted to bury animals within the grounds of your own home, subject to certain conditions:

 • You must own, not rent, the land where the pet is buried.